-The Dartmouth College IBC Charter cover all of the working procedures for the review of biological research and oversight authorities of the committee.
-A copy of the IBC Charter can be downloaded here.
+The Dartmouth IBC Charter covers all of the working procedures for the review of biological research and oversight authorities of the committee.

-The IBC meets quarterly, or more frequently as needed, and meetings are open to the public.
+The IBC meets every other month, or more frequently as needed, and meetings are open to the public.

-The Dartmouth College Subcommittee for Clinical Gene Transfer (IBC-SCGT) is a multidisciplinary Subcommittee of the IBC charged with the review of human gene transfer experiments.
-Please click here for info on how to submit a human gene transfer protocol to the IBC-SCGT.
+The Dartmouth IBC for Clinical Gene Transfer (IBC-CGT) is a separate IBC charged with the review of human gene transfer experiments.
+Please click here for info on how to submit a human gene transfer protocol to the IBC-CGT.

-Brenda L. Petrella, PhD, Biological Safety Officer, Environmental Health & Safety
+Maureen O'Leary, PhD, MBA, CBSP, Biological Safety Officer, Director, Environmental Health & Safety

 Elizabeth Bankert, MA, CPHS/IRB Director